ray-project/ray/doc/source/cluster/cluster_under_construction/key-concepts.rst

 The head node runs singleton processes responsible for cluster management such as the :ref:`autoscaler<cluster-autoscaler-under-construction>` and the Ray driver processes :ref:`which run Ray jobs<cluster-clients-and-jobs-under-construction>`.
-Ray may schedule tasks and actors on the head node just like any other worker node unless configured otherwise.
+Ray may schedule tasks and actors on the head node just like any other worker node, unless configured otherwise.

 .. note::
     :ref:`On Kubernetes<kuberay-index>`, the autoscaler process runs inside a sidecar container in the head pod,